neilbrown/gnubee-tools/README.md

 This package contains config files and scripts to build a kernel and an initramfs, in a format that can be written to flash.

-If "GNUBEE-ROOT" cannot be found, the initramfs drops into a shell.
+If `GNUBEE-ROOT` cannot be found, the initramfs drops into a shell.
 Enough tools are available to configure the network, create md arrays, format an ext4 filesystem, and install Debian over the network.
 A script called "config" is available which does much of this for you.